Atticus29/dataJitsu/specs.md

 # TODO high priority
+- [ ] Creating a new match isn't working??
 - [ ] Add test for starting and stopping an annotation
 - [ ] Have logout reload the page and/or resetAll from the tracker
 - [ ] Add date annotated to move in match